Banyc/Screenshot-OCR/README.md

 3. Choose an image to upload;
 4. Wait for a message box to pop up after clicking "OK".
 Clipboard updates at the same time;
 5. Click "OK" to copy them again, "Cancel" to close the message box.

+**Hint**: API that is using is based on the mode you chose at settings.

 ### For Settings